Canon SX520 vs T5i

 |6.||Canon SX530||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the T5i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX520 does not feature such a mic input.

-Both the SX520 and the T5i have been discontinued, but can regularly be found used on eBay.
+Both the SX520 and the T5i have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the SX520 was followed by the Canon SX530.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX520 Manual (free pdf) or the online Canon T5i Manual.
+Further information on the features and operation of the SX520 and T5i can be found, respectively, in the Canon SX520 Manual (free pdf) or the online Canon T5i Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX520 and the Canon T5i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot SX520 HS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Ready to shoot: Comes with a built-in lens, while the T5i requires a separate lens.

 - More compact: Is smaller (120x82mm vs 133x100mm) and thus needs less room in the bag.